elabell/TicTacToe_React/README.md

 # TicTacToe_React

-The Project for learnig ReactJS
+The Project for learning ReactJS

 *Created with CodeSandbox